Jerick26/scripts/git.md

 2017.1.11
-# use git to update other branch
+# use git to update nonmaster branch
 ## sync latest code and create local branch to remote rb branch
 git fetch
 git branch -a